-Nicola has 30 years' administration experience, having worked in the West End for 15 years in a Chartered Surveyors as PA to the Senior Partner, as well as providing admin support to a busy team.
-Nicola joined Hythe House in 2007 and helps in both the Social Work and Finance Departments.
-She is also Panel Administrator.
+Nicola has over 30 years' administration experience, having worked in the West End for 15 years in a Chartered Surveyors as PA to the Senior Partner, as well as providing admin support to a busy team.
+Nicola joined Hythe House in 2007 and is an important member of the team in both the Social Work and Finance Departments.
+She is also the Panel co-ordinator and Administrator.